delaneyj/datastar/backends/go/site/static/md/examples/fetch_indicator.md

 ```

-The `data-fetch-indicator` attribute is used to specify the element that should be shown as a loading indicator while the fetch request is in progress.
-The value of the attribute is a CSS selector that selects the element to be shown as the loading indicator.
+The `data-fetch-indicator` attribute is used to specify the elements that should be made visible when the fetch request is in progress.
+The value of the attribute is a CSS selector that can represent multiple elements.
+The same `data-fetch-indicator` selector can be used by different elements at the same time.

 The `$$isFetching("#ind")` action returns a computed value that allows you to easily react to the state of the indicator.